-The NCAA Women's Gymnastics Rules Modifications are available on the NCAA website at ncaa.org/sports/2013/11/6/national-collegiate-women-s-gymnastics.aspx.
+The NCAA Women's Gymnastics Rules Modifications are available on the NCAA website at ncaa.org/sports/2013/11/6/national-collegiate-women-s-gymnastics.aspx (click on Gymnastics Rules of the Game).

 Per NCAA Bylaw 17.30, member institutions shall conduct all of their intercollegiate competition in accordance with the playing rules of the Association in all sports for which the NCAA develops playing rules.
 For those sports in which the Association follows rules that are developed by other governing bodies and modified by the governing sports committee, the adopted playing rules shall be used.
 The governing sports committee will not consider any results for selection purposes that are not played in accordance with NCAA rules or those rules adopted by an outside organization.